blbailey/market_course_exercise/README.md

 The results of the exercises:

-at leat an excess is positive, shapely value is not in the core.
+at leat an excess is positive, shapely value imputation is not in the core.
 SHAME!

 Shapely value based Payment G1:2190.0